-- a) Voter's signature is missing - b) The voter's signature does not match our records (dealt with in a separate challenge procedure) - c) The voter did not have a reference signature on file with the State and we were unable to verify a match - d) The voter did not provide a personal identifier - e) The voter's personal identifier did not match our records - f) The voter was required to include a copy of their ID in their return envelope and did not
+- a) Voter's signature is missing - b) The voter's signature does not match our records (dealt with in a separate challenge procedure)

+- c) The voter did not have a reference signature on file with the State and we were unable to verify a match - d) The voter did not provide a personal identifier - e) The voter's personal identifier did not match our records - f) The voter was required to include a copy of their ID in their return envelope and did not

-Please note that CBJ Code allows the Election Official or the Canvass Review Board to approve the counting of a ballot if it meets the following "fuzzy match" criteria for the personal identifier (CBJ Code 29.07.150(c)3(C)):
+Please note that CBJ Code allows the Election Official or the Canvass Review Board to approve the counting of a ballot if it meets the following "fuzzy match" criteria for the personal identifier (CBJ Code 29.07.150(c)2(C)):

-- (i) "Date of Birth" fuzzy match includes ONE of the following: - (a) Two dates with the maximum of 1 digit in difference "03/27/1945" and "03/27/1946"; or - (b) Transposition of month and day portion of the Date of Birth: "05/11/1935" and "11/05/1935." - (ii) A "Social Security Number" or Alaska Driver's license or State ID fuzzy match include ONE of the following: - (a) Two numbers with a maximum of 2 digits in difference, any number position; or - (b) Two consecutive numbers are transposed.
+- (i) "Date of Birth" fuzzy match includes ONE of the following: - a.
+Two dates with the maximum of one digit in difference "03/27/1945" and "03/27/1946"; - b.
+Transposition of month and day portion of the Date of Birth: "05/11/1935" and "11/05/1935." - (ii) A "Social Security Number", or Alaska Driver's license, or State ID, or Voter ID fuzzy match includes ONE of the following: - a.
+Two numbers with a maximum of two digits in difference, any number position; or - b.
+Two numbers are transposed.

-Cure responses are due back to Election Officials by the beginning of the Canvass Review Board process.
+Cure responses are due back to Election Officials by noon of the second day the Canvass Review Board meets.
 If an Election Official deems the cure is acceptable, the ballot is returned to processing.
 If no cure is received or an Election Official deems the cure is unacceptable, the ballot is reviewed by the Canvass Review Board for a final determination of count/no count.